 stain resistant.
 It is also known as Smartstrand by Mohawk.
 It is a fairly new

-Polyester or PET Polyester if you want your carpet to last.
-See
+Polyester or PET Polyester if you want your carpet to last longer and resist

 Carpet Stores near you.

 don't think Sorona fiber aka the Smartstrand fiber is as durable as a Nylon

 the Smartstrand fiber here: